tanakon8529/AI-ChatDev-Langchain/readme.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-0.108.0-brightgreen.svg)
 ![Docker](https://img.shields.io/badge/Docker-20.10.7-blue.svg)

 **AI ChatDev Langchain** is a robust and scalable chatbot application built using FastAPI, LangChain, and OpenAI's GPT models.
 It leverages FAISS for efficient vector storage and Redis for task queuing, providing a seamless conversational AI experience.
 The application is containerized using Docker and orchestrated with Docker Compose, ensuring easy deployment and scalability.
+Additionally, it includes comprehensive testing utilities to ensure the chatbot's accuracy and reliability.

 ## Table of Contents